counsyl/puppet-python/README.md

-The `pipx` package provider is an enhanced version of Puppet's own [`pip`](http://docs.puppetlabs.com/references/latest/type.html#package-provider-pip) provider.
-It includes such enhancements as:
+The `pipx` package provider is an enhanced version of Puppet's own [`pip`](http://docs.puppetlabs.com/references/latest/type.html#package-provider-pip) provider, specifically it:

 * Implements the [`install_options`](http://docs.puppetlabs.com/references/latest/type.html#package-attribute-install-options) feature,
   where you may specify the [pip install options](http://pip.readthedocs.org/en/latest/reference/pip_install.html#options).
-* Improvements for installing packages from version control
 * Uses HTTPS to query PyPI when setting [`ensure`](http://docs.puppetlabs.com/references/latest/type.html#package-attribute-ensure) to 'latest'
+* Contains improvements for installing packages from version control

 For example, assuming you had an internal PyPI mirror at `https://pypi.mycorp.com`, you could install the `requests` package system-wide